Trust Litigation Attorney in Massachusetts

 We keep clients informed through regular updates, prompt responses to questions, and clear explanations before major decisions.
 Our attorneys and staff work to ensure you understand what has happened, what is coming next, and what choices are available.
 You are an active part of strategy discussions throughout the case.

 Our firm combines decades of practice in Massachusetts with a focus on complex, contested matters.
 We offer a mix of strong courtroom advocacy and practical settlement skills.
-Our attorneys are known in state courts, and our work has been recognized in publications such as the New York Times and the Boston Globe.
+Our attorneys are known in state courts, and our work has been recognized in publications such as The New York Times and The Boston Globe.

 Work With Lynch & Owens On Your Trust Dispute